axambo/CV/Statements/Xambo.ResearchStatement.md

 ### Intelligent Systems

+* **Xambó, A.**, Font, F., Fazekas, G. and Barthet, M. (2019) "Leveraging Online Audio Commons Content For Media Production".
+In Michael Filimowicz (ed.)
+Foundations in Sound Design for Linear Media: An Interdisciplinary Approach, Routledge. pp. 248-282.
+ISBN 978-1-138-09396-6.
+* **Xambó, A.**, Lerch, A. and Freeman, J. (2019) “Music Information Retrieval in Live Coding: A Theoretical Framework".
+Computer Music Journal, 42(4), Winter 2018, pp. 9-25.
 * Bogdanov, D., Haro, M., Fuhrmann, F., **Xambó, A.**, Gómez, E. and Herrera, P. (2013).
 Semantic Audio Content-based Music Recommendation and Visualization Based on User Preference Examples. *Information Processing & Management*, 49(1), pp. 13-33.
 * Haro, M.; **Xambó, A.**; Fuhrmann, F.; Bogdanov, D.; Gómez, E. and Herrera, P. (2010).
 The Musical Avatar: A Visualization of Musical Preferences by Means of Audio Content Description.
 In *Proceedings of the 5th Audio Mostly Conference (AM '10)*.
 Piteå, Sweden.